 - Do not use dictionary words, common proper nouns or simple rearrangements of these

 - Do not use family names, user identifiers, car registrations, media references, …

 - Do not re-use a password in use on another system (this is for damage limitation in case of a compromise somewhere).

 If the UIS Password does not appear to work, please visit the UIS Password Management page and change your password.
-This will propagate your UIS Password to our systems (it is permissible to change the password to itself provided the strength indicator shows GREEN).
+This will propagate your UIS Password to other systems such as BLUE AD which we use (it is permissible to change the password to itself provided the strength indicator shows GREEN).

 Passwords should be treated like credit card numbers (and not left around, emailed or shared etc).
 The above rules are similar to those which apply to systems elsewhere.